 Deodorant is heavy, it takes up space, and what’s more, it doesn’t work when you are sweating all day.
 You will smell regardless, so embrace it and try to wash it off when possible.

-Cotton & Denim Clothing
+Avoid Cotton and Denim

 In yesteryear, these would be the only choices for clothing people may have had, but now there are much better options like merino wool or synthetic base layers, which last longer.